 How wallets and blockchains interact

 The blockchain of any cryptocurrency contains a public record of all the transactions that have been made since it began.
-Your wallet address keeps a record of all your transactions, and therefore also tracks your crypto balance.
+Your wallet address keeps a record of all your transactions and tracks your crypto balance.
 By following the chain all the way to the present day, a wallet can figure out how many coins you have.

 Types of cryptocurrency wallets

-Now that you know how crypto wallets work, let's take a closer look at the five different types of wallets available, each with its own advantages and disadvantages in terms of security, ease of use, convenience and a range of other factors.
+Now that you know how crypto wallets work, let's take a closer look at the different types of wallets available.
+Each has its own advantages and disadvantages in terms of security, ease of use, convenience and a range of other factors.

 So, what does temperature have to do with crypto storage?

-Now that you know all about the different types of wallets available, it's time to find one that's right for you.
+Now that you know all about the different types of wallets available, it's time to find a wallet that's right for you.
 To do that, you'll need to consider your needs and compare a range of wallets based on several key factors, including the following:

 - The type of wallet you want.
 This factor comes down to personal preference.
-For example, if security is your number-one priority, you'll probably want to compare hardware wallets.
+If security is your number 1 priority, you'll probably want to compare hardware wallets.
 But if your main goal is being able to quickly and conveniently access your coins, a mobile or web wallet may be your preferred choice.

 - Ease of use.
 Sending, receiving and storing cryptocurrency can be complicated and confusing, particularly for beginners.
 It's essential that any wallet you choose suits your tech knowledge and level of crypto experience.
-So while crypto novices might focus on finding a wallet that is simple to set up and use, experienced holders might look for more advanced features, for example an in-wallet exchange and multisignature transactions.
+So while crypto novices might focus on finding a wallet that is simple to set up and use, experienced holders might look for more advanced features including in-wallet exchange and multi-signature transactions.

 - Security features.
-Find out what security features the wallet includes, such as 2-factor authentication and multisig functionality.
+Find out the security features of the wallet such as 2-factor authentication and multi-signature functionality.
 Will your private key be stored online or offline?
 Has the wallet ever suffered any security breaches?

 - Other features.
 Check what other features the wallet includes, such as the ability to exchange between currencies within your wallet or providing easy access to live fiat exchange rates or other market information.

 - Supported cryptocurrencies.
-Are you looking for a wallet that stores just one crypto, like bitcoin, or are you in the market for a multi-currency wallet?
-Make sure the wallet you choose is actually compatible with the cryptocurrencies you need to store, and remember that some coins and tokens can only be held in an official wallet.
+Are you looking for a wallet that stores just 1 crypto, like Bitcoin, or are you in the market for a multi-currency wallet?
+Make sure the wallet you choose is compatible with the cryptocurrencies you need to store and remember that some coins and tokens can only be held in an official wallet.

 - The team behind the wallet.
 Next, see what sort of information you can find out about the people behind the wallet.
 How long have they been in business?
 What qualifications do they have?
 Are they continually working to upgrade and improve the wallet?

 - Cost.
 While most crypto wallets are free to use, choosing a hardware wallet means you'll have to be willing to part with some cash.
 Consider the upfront price and shipping costs when making your decision.
-Some wallets will also charge a fee for every transaction you do, so check the fine print to find out whether this is the case.
+Some wallets charge a fee for every transaction you make, so check the fine print.

 - Reputation.
 What level of community trust does the wallet have?
 Check out a range of independent online reviews to gauge how other users rate the wallet and whether they would recommend it.